priscillahartono/stat159fall2016/Lab8/README.md

 Priscilla Hartono

-STAT 159 Lab 8
+STAT 159 Lab 8 - ShinyDoc for scatterplot

 This is Lab 8 of STAT 159.
 This lab requires us to create a ShinyDoc that plots scatterplot of sales vs. different advertising channels.
+There are 3 files in this folder:
+* This README.md file
+* Advertising.csv: the data
+* app.R: the code

-The plot displayed will be configured by the selection of items in a dropdown.
+Running app.R will display a plot that is configured by the selection of items in a dropdown.
 The inputs are TV, Radio, or Newspaper, and the output is Sales.

 To reproduce this lab, changes can be made on the app.R file.